open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Source Repository URL

-`.spec.source.url` is a required field that denoting the registry in which the source OCM components are stored.
+`.spec.source.url` is a required field denoting the registry in which the source OCM components are stored.

 ### Source Repository Secret Reference